How can I get my message to resonate?

 The other thing?
 Jon loves his dog.
 In fact, ‘Biggie’ is Jon’s second bull terrier mix.

 Here’s a picture of Jon’s dog from growing up, Buddy—his first bull terrier mix—taken in 2006:

-And here’s a picture of Jon’s dog Biggie today:
+And here’s a picture of Jon’s dog Biggie from last Thursday:

 And these examples are EVERYWHERE.

 What’s the subject?

 What’s the most important thing in all of these pictures?

 Like I said, this is NOT all about car ads.

 It’s about those first few impressions.
 These can be: